idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 A trap on ``EXIT`` is executed before the shell terminates.
 Quite when is less clear but it seems close enough to the end to do any clearing up.
-If you were of a sort to create a temporary director and do all your processing in there then an ``EXIT`` handler can easily ``rm -rf`` the temporary data.
+If you were of a sort to create a temporary directory and do all your processing in there then an ``EXIT`` handler can easily ``rm -rf`` the temporary data.

 A trap on ``ERR`` is my GoTo replacement for ``set -e``.
 The problem with ``set -e`` is that your script just dies.
 I'd like to know a